 Why do Manufacturers make two types of CPU?

-On the other hand, the Tray/OEM processors are sold to other manufacturers like Acer, ASUS, Lenovo, Dell, HP, Razer, and Sony in high volume.
+The tray/OEM processors are sold to other manufacturers like Acer, ASUS, Lenovo, Dell, HP, and Sony in high volume.
 Then, these manufacturers buy them in bulk at wholesale and integrate them into the desktops or laptops that they, later on, sell to us.

 Quality, Warranty, and Tech Support